-Members may see their record via the EBU website members area, using their membership number and password.
+Members may see their record via My EBU, using their membership number and password.

 Lists of promotions between Master Point ranks are published and county ranking lists are made available to all members.
 Rank and category prizes are awarded every year based upon the total number of Master Points earned during the competition year, which runs from 1 January to 31 December.

 Landmark promotions in the Master Point scheme are printed in every second issue of English Bridge, and a list of all promotions (sorted by county) can be seen on our website with a new list posted every month.

 These are Master, Regional Master, Life Master and Grand Master.
 Promotions will be processed three times a year in line with English Bridge issues: April, August and December.
 The landmark promotions will be recorded in these issues of English Bridge.
 Members who have achieved one of the landmark promotions will receive a congratulation letter from the EBU Chairman and a certificate of rank attained, by post.
 Those achieving a landmark promotion to the rank of Master are entitled to free entry to the Masters Pairs - this may be used in the competition immediately following notification of their promotion, or deferred for one year (i.e. those notified in April 2016 can reclaim their free entry in the event in spring 2017 or spring 2018).
 Members achieving one of the other landmark promotions after 1st July 2016 will no longer receive a free entry to the Ranked Masters Pairs